rust-tw/book-tw/src/ch18-01-all-the-places-for-patterns.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-04/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-4: Using a pattern to destructure a tuple and
+<span class="caption">範例 18-4: Using a pattern to destructure a tuple and
 create three variables at once</span>

 Here, we match a tuple against a pattern.
 Rust compares the value `(1, 2, 3)`